RotherOSS/doc-otobo-user/content/tickets/ticket-zoom.rst

    Time units (work units)
       Enter any amount of time units for time accounting.

+Quick Close
+   Close the ticket by one click.

 Process
    This menu item opens the :doc:`new-process-ticket` screen to start a process from this ticket.